starkoracles/zkos/README.md

 A zkOS takes a different approach to most infrastructure projects we are currently seeing.
 Instead of building a vertical ecosystem, we believe that creating an open layer will enable faster growth and will enable zk to become mainstream faster.
 We see our zkOS evolving into a protocol which will serve a multitude of core functions necessary for deploying any zk-based dApp:

-* Scale - We want to allow apps to achieve scale and cost effectiveness, by allowing different apps to collaborate and aggregate their proofs into a single final proof to be posted on chain.
+* Scale - We want to allow apps to achieve scale and cost-effectiveness, by allowing different apps to collaborate and aggregate their proofs into a single final proof to be posted on chain.
 * Interoperability - We are in the early innings of innovation in zk.
 We believe that creating a unified API for zk will encourage the creation of different approaches which will fit different problems.
 * Batteries included - Most zk libraries aren't ready to deployment, we would like to make it easy and quick to reach production, without needing to rebuild everything yourself.